 The Taj Mahal is a white marble mausoleum in the city of Agra, India.

-The Taj Mahal was built by the Mughal Emperor Shah Jahan to honor Mumtaz Mahal, his third wife.
+The Taj Mahal was built by the Mughal Emperor Shah Jahan to honor Mumtaz Mahal, his beloved third wife.
 She died while bearing their fourteenth child, and Shah Jahan never really recovered from the loss.

 Construction of the mausoleum was completed around 1648.
 The Taj Mahal is one of the most beautiful buildings in the world, combining architectural elements from across the Muslim lands.

 The name Taj Mahal may come from the Persian for "The greatest palace," or it may be a variant of Mumtaz Mahal's name.
 Literally, her name meant "the greatest," or "the chosen one."

 Pronunciation: "tahj muh-HAHL"